 After a sexual assault, many parts of life can feel chaotic and disrupted.
 With case management services, we can help you get back on track.
 Our case managers can assist you with questions about the following:

-- Finances: We can tell you about financial resources that may help pay for expenses such as medical bills, child care expenses, therapy bills, lost wages, tuition, utility bills, rent, and moving expenses.
+- Finances: We can tell you about financial resources that may help pay for current and future expenses such as medical bills, child care expenses, therapy bills, lost wages, tuition, utility bills, rent, and moving expenses.

 What services do case managers provide?

 Case managers can do the following:

 - Talk to you on the phone or meet with you in person, once or many times

 - Look for resources that match your needs and explore eligibility